mmio/mmio.github.io/_posts/2019-03-04-Usefull Linux tools.md

 ```bash
 echo random.c | entr -s 'gcc random.c -Wall -Werror -pedantic -ansi; ./a.out'
 ```
 The command above will execute `gcc` everytime random.c is changed(saved).
 This is useful when you don't want to manually type the whole thing.
+Futher examples can be found in the manual {% man 1 entr ubuntu %}

 ## redshift
 If you want to make your computer screen easier on you eyes you can use Redshift to make all the colors warmer.
 Elegedly it also helps with sleeping.
-Just install it and enjoy.
+Just install it and enjoy. {% man 1 redshift ubuntu %}
 ```bash
 sudo apt install redshift
 ```